Undersea Signal Processing

 Research Concentration Areas

-The Undersea Signal Processing projects aim to improve the Navy’s ability to conduct anti-submarine warfare by exploiting active and passive acoustics.
-Signal processing technology of special interest is detailed below.
+The Undersea Signal Processing program aims to improve the Navy’s ability to conduct anti-submarine warfare by exploiting active and passive acoustics.
+Signal processing technology of special interest this year is as follows:

 - Basic research in statistical signal processing

-- Basic and applied research in machine learning theory accounting for the unique challenges of sonar signal processing
+- Basic and applied research in machine learning theory, accounting for the unique challenges of sonar signal processing.
+New features and reduced algorithm complexity with high-detection probabilities and low false alarm rates are of particular interest.

 - Computationally efficient implementation of signal processing algorithms